matthew-pisano/Bergeron/docs/researchNotes/conscience.md

 Increase secondary model robustness through reflection upon the prompt and/or the response coming from the primary model.
 Uses reflection to detect misalignment, flags the content if it exists and provides some reasoning behind it.

-### Summarize-and-critique
+### Rephrase-and-critique

-1. Summarize - Cuts down on excess details
+1. Rephrase - Cuts down on excess details
     * Potentially strips out delicate adversarial engineering.
-    * Could use a summarization-specific model here.
-This would help to avoid any tricks from the user and just summarize.
+    * Could use a rephrasing-specific model here.
+This would help to avoid any tricks from the user and just rephrase.
 1. Critique - Looks for dangerous content, flags it if so, and reports its reasoning.
-    * Evaluates the content of the summarization, rather than the raw prompt or response.
+    * Evaluates the content of the rephrasing, rather than the raw prompt or response.
     * Potentially ignores adversarial tricks due to the compression of the text.

 ### Example

 ```
-The user has said: [prompt summary]
+The user has said: [rephrased prompt]
-The model has responded with: [response summary]
+The model has responded with: [rephrased response]

 Do you feel comfortable with the above content?
 If you do, echo its text.
 If you do not, give reasoning as to why.
 ```